KyrellGod/Historical-Stock-Quotes-to-Matlab/README.md

 ### 2. Put the .csv files into the corresponding folder in data/ and import into Matlab.

-After downloading the data from Alpha Vantage open Matlab and take a look at the example.m.
+After downloading the data from Alpha Vantage open Matlab and take a look at the file example.m.
 It is self-explanatory.

-If you can't or don't want to run data_download.sh I've put exemplary .csv files into data/.
+If you can't or don't want to run data_download.sh first I've put exemplary .csv files into data/.
 I downloaded it on August 7, 2018.